 While completing an investigation, the district will, to the extent possible, respect the privacy of the student.
 However, limited disclosures may be necessary to conduct a thorough investigation and comply with law.
 Allegations of prohibited conduct, which includes dating violence, discrimination, harassment, and retaliation, will be promptly investigated.
 The district will notify the parents/guardians of any student alleged to have experienced prohibited conduct involving an adult associated with the district.
 In the event prohibited conduct involves another student, the district will notify the parents/guardians of the student alleged to have experienced the prohibited conduct when the allegations, if proven, would constitute a violation as defined by policy.
 If the district's investigation indicates that prohibited conduct occurred, appropriate disciplinary or corrective action will be taken to address the conduct.
-A student or parent/guardian who is dissatisfied with the outcome of the investigation should be completed within ten district business days from the date of the report; however, the investigator shall take additional time, if necessary, to complete a thorough investigation.
-The investigation should be filed with the district official overseeing the investigation.
+A student or parent/guardian who is dissatisfied with the outcome of the investigation may appeal in accordance with Board Policy FNG (LOCAL).
+Absent extenuating circumstances, the investigation should be completed within ten district business days from the date of the report; however, the investigator shall take additional time, if necessary, to complete a thorough investigation.
+The investigator shall prepare a written report of the investigation.
+The report shall include a determination of whether prohibited conduct or bullying occurred.
+The report shall be filed with the district official overseeing the investigation.